-Google had promised to tighten security and increase election ad transparency last year, and to follow up on its promises it has now put in place new policies to make political ads more transparent than ever before.
+Google had promised to tighten security and increase election ad transparency last year, and to follow up on its promises; it has now put in place new policies to make political ads more transparent than ever before.

-To purchase an election ad on Google, customers will now need to provide additional verifications to prove their identity, which means that they shall have to produce government issued id’s which prove that they are permanent US citizens by birth or by law.
+To purchase an election ad on Google, customers will now need to provide additional verifications to prove their identity, which means that they shall have to produce governments issued id’s which prove that they are permanent US citizens by birth or by law.
 They shall also have to disclose the name of the person or organization that is paying for the ad to make them more transparent.

 Yesterday, we announced improvements to one such product.
 Google’s Advanced Protection Program, our strongest level of account security for those who face increased risk of sophisticated phishing attacks sent to their email address, now supports Apple’s native applications on iOS devices, including Apple Mail, Calendar and Contacts.
 We expect this will help more campaigns and officials who are often the targets of sophisticated phishing attacks. – Kent Walker, Senior Vice President at Google